gryadka/js/README.md

-# gryadka
+> THE SYSTEM IS UNDER CONSTRUCTION

-Gryadka is a minimalistic Paxos layer on top of Redis nodes turning them into a distributed consistent key/value storage (CP)
+Gryadka is a minimalistic layer on top of Redis turning it into a distributed consistent key/value storage (CP).
+Its core has less than 500 lines of code but provides full featured Paxos implementation supporting such advance features as cluster membership change and leader election.